-Acoustic effects on marine mammals during the specified activity can occur from vibratory and impact pile driving as well vibratory pile removal.
+Acoustic effects on marine mammals during the specified activity can occur from vibratory and impact pile driving.
 The effects of underwater noise from the Corps' proposed activities have the potential to result in Level A and Level B harassment of marine mammals in the vicinity of the project area.